10. Labor practices (LA)

 The proportion of female employees at the end of 2017 was 23% (previous year 24%), and for senior management this figure was 8.4% (previous year 9.2%).
 The six-member Board of Directors has one female member.
 No further data on minority group membership is currently being collected as Geberit and its stakeholders do not consider this to be relevant.
 For key figures on diversity in terms of gender and age structure, see Key figures sustainability > Employees and society.

 10.5 Equal Remuneration for Women and Men (LA)

 Management Approach – Equal Remuneration for Women and Men

-- Job assessment by function in accordance with the proven Hay method on the basis of know-how, problem-solving and accountability.
+- Job assessment by function in accordance with the proven Hay method on the basis of know-how, thinking ability and accountability.
 All jobs are pooled in a Group-wide grading system.
-The resulting grade is the basis for determining the salary.
-This guarantees fair salary structures irrespective of gender.
+The resulting grade is the basis for determining an employee’s pay.
+This guarantees gender-neutral, fair salary structures.

 - Binding wage agreements with set pay grades at many Geberit sites.

 According to the annual survey of all Geberit Group companies, no differences between the basic salaries of women and men exist anywhere within the Group.